tobiaslocker/markdown-cv/index.md

 *Hello*, my name is Tobias and I write software in C++, Python, Go and Rust.
-I am 40 years old and currently reside in Portugal, enjoying simplicity of life, tackling complexity of technology.
+I am 40 years old and currently reside in Portugal.
+Enjoying simplicity of life, tackling complexity of technology.